TapiocaFox/Daijishou/release-notes/1_4_release_note.md

 ![](./1_4_release_note/appearance_general_2.png)

 ### Wallpaper
- - You can now set your Daijishou wallpaper.
+ - You can now set your Daijishō wallpaper.
  - The wallpaper will be synced into your backup.
  - Wallpaper API has been introduced for future updates.